Fleckism/SecurityPlus/SecurityPlus/14 C Secure Coding Practices.md

 Developing code to perform some function is hard work, so developers will often look to see if someone else has done that work already.
 A program may make use of existing code in the following ways:

 -   **Code reuse**—using a block of code from elsewhere in the same application or from another application to perform a different function (or perform the same function in a different context).
-The risk here is that the copy and paste approach causes the developer to overlook potential vulnerabilities (perhaps the function's input parameters are no longer validated in the new context).
+The risk here is that the copy and paste approach causes the developer to overlook potential [[vulnerability|vulnerabilities]] (perhaps the function's input parameters are no longer validated in the new context).
 -   **Third-party library**—using a **binary package** (such as a dynamic link library) that implements some sort of standard functionality, such as establishing a network connection or performing cryptography.
-Each library must be monitored for vulnerabilities and patched promptly.
+Each library must be monitored for [[vulnerability|vulnerabilities]] and patched promptly.
 -   **Software development kit** (SDK)—using sample code or libraries of pre-built functions from the programming environment used to create the software or interact with a third party API.
-As with other third party libraries or code, it is imperative to monitor for vulnerabilities.
+As with other third party libraries or code, it is imperative to monitor for [[vulnerability|vulnerabilities]].
 -   **Stored procedures**—using a pre-built function to perform a database query.
 A stored procedure is a part of a database that executes a custom query.
 The procedure is supplied an input by the calling program and returns a predefined output for matched records.
 This can provide a more secure means of querying the database.
 Any stored procedures that are part of the database but not required by the application should be disabled.
 # OTHER SECURE CODING PRACTICES